 Entry requirements vary for each course.
 Please check our undergraduate course listings for details of specific requirements.

 In general, our entrance requirements are in line with those for New Zealand universities: we accept NCEA level 3, and will be particularly focused on the grades achieved in approved subjects.
 You should check the prospectus entry for your chosen programme to see if we stipulate specific subjects - we don't always, but where we do it is mandatory.
 If you have been in the New Zealand system for your whole high school experience, we would also expect to see your level 1 and 2 results.

 Applicants with the International Baccalaureate (IB) Diploma or A-Levels are welcome to apply - again, check the specific requirements in our online prospectus.

-You can apply online for all our postgraduate programmes.
+You should apply online for all our postgraduate programmes.

-The standard requirement for entry to a taught masters programme at Bristol is an undergraduate (Bachelor) degree that is equivalent to a UK Upper Second Class degree (also known as a 2:1).
+To be considered for admission to a master's degree programme at the University of Bristol, the minimum requirement for entry is an undergraduate (bachelor’s) degree that is equivalent to a UK upper second-class degree (also known as a 2:1).

-The British Council has offices in more than 100 countries.
-Many of them are able to give guidance and information regarding Higher Education in the UK.
-Please visit their website to see if there is an office near you, and find out what services may be available.
+The British Council can give guidance and information about higher education in the UK.
+Find out from their website if there is an office near you and what services are available.

 Our student clubs include the International Students' Network and over 400 more catering to different interests and hobbies.